spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/product-options/managing-product-options.md

 ## Editing general settings of a product option

-To edit general settings of a product option, do the following:
+To edit general settings of a product option, follow these steps:
 1. Select **Edit** next to the product option you want to edit the general settings of.
 2. Update the desired settings.
 3. Select **Save**.